yuliana81santi/Portfolio_project/README.md

 **Features left to Implement**

-Once I have learnt more about Javascript and Back-end Web Development, I will improve some features of my website to make it more interactive and attractive.
+Once I have learnt more about web design, Javascript and Back-end Web Development, I would like add some features and improve the design of my website to make it more attractive.